Erin Hayes

 Ask the Breeder if they show their dogs and ask them why they decided to become involved in breeding.

-don't want to hear for reasons for breeding are: "to make extra money”, "because we love our boxer so much we wanted another just like him/her”, "because we just really like boxers”, or anything else along that line.
+Some of the answers you don't want to hear for reasons for breeding are: "to make extra money”, "because we love our boxer so much we wanted another just like him/her”, "because we just really like boxers”, or anything else along that line.

 A Reputable Breeder is breeding for the best interest of the breed as a whole and improve the breed through their breeding practices by breeding healthy, well tempered, quality Boxers.